BLACKBOARD PAGE | UNIT INFO |

 3 (w/c 30/09/24) Attention and Transformers.
 Both of the following are really good introductions to attention and transformers - you can pick one to read, or go through both if that helps your understanding.
 Please cover one of these before Monday: For the Friday reading group, please also read: Mike Wray James ES

-4 (w/c 07/10/24) Generative AI and large language models: placeholder, Conor Houghton -- linguistic perspectives on LLMs David ES
+4 (w/c 07/10/24) Large language models: Conor Houghton -- linguistic perspectives on LLMs David ES

-5 (w/c 14/10/24) Philosophy of AI: placeholder, James Ladyman Berenika JC
+5 (w/c 14/10/24) Philosophy of AI: James Ladyman Berenika JC

 6 (w/c 21/10/24) CONSOLIDATION WEEK (no seminar/reading group)

-7 (w/c 28/10/24) Knowledge representation and reasoning: placeholder, Peter Flach Moses JC
+7 (w/c 28/10/24) Knowledge representation and reasoning: Peter Flach Moses JC

-8 (w/c 04/11/24) Bayesian inference and decision making: placeholder, Laurence Aitchison Jack JC
+8 (w/c 04/11/24) Bayesian inference and decision making: Laurence Aitchison (slides) Jack JC

-9 (w/c 11/11/24) Causal machine learning: placeholder, James Cussens David JC
+9 (w/c 11/11/24) Causality: James Cussens David JC

-10 (w/c 18/11/24) Bias, fairness and transparency: placeholder, Miranda Mowbray Jake JC
+10 (w/c 18/11/24) Bias, fairness and transparency: Miranda Mowbray Jake JC

-11 (w/c 25/11/24) Ethical and regulatory frameworks of AI: placeholder, Andrew Charlesworth Jack JC
+11 (w/c 25/11/24) Ethical and regulatory frameworks of AI: Andrew Charlesworth Jack JC

 12 (w/c 09/12/24) Assessment period TB1 essay due

-13 (w/c 13/01/25) Discrete and continuous optimisation: placeholder, Jmaes Cussens (TBC) (student name TBC) JC
+13 (w/c 13/01/25) Discrete and continuous optimisation: placeholder, James Cussens (student name TBC) JC

 14 (w/c 20/01/25) Reinforcement learning: placeholder, Taku Yamagata (student name TBC) ES